zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-pub-webapp/create-web-app/create-web-app.md

 # Create a Web Application in Oracle Visual Builder

-## Before You Begin
+## Introduction

-This 15-minute tutorial shows you how to use Oracle Visual Builder to create a basic web application and populate it with business objects.
+This lab shows you how to use Oracle Visual Builder to create a basic web application and populate it with business objects.

+Estimated Lab Time:  15 minutes

 ### Background